yamtl/yamtl.github.io/docs/yamtl-reference.md

 A **global filter** condition for a rule can be added after the input element block using `globalFilter(<FILTER>)` clause which allows the user to add filter(s) applicable to the global scope of the rule.

-The output pattern of a rule defines the side effects of the rule and consists of at least one output element, which can be configured with the following options:
+The **output pattern** of a rule defines the side effects of the rule and consists of at least one output element, which can be configured with the following options:
+* In multi-model transformations, the `out` element must specify the domainName that it refers to.
 * An ``overriding()`` qualifier is used to override inherited action expression(s) in the output element of a descendant rule, as discussed in [rule inheritance](#rule-inheritance).
 * Elements that are used both as input and output can be managed using the options ``.drop()`` or `.freeze()/.unfreeze()`, as explained in the [Subsection In-place Semantics](#in-place-semantics).